Boxtel railway station

 Boxtel railway station is located in Boxtel, Netherlands.
 The station was opened on 1 May 1865 and is located on the Breda–Eindhoven railway (between Tilburg and Eindhoven) and the Utrecht–Boxtel railway.
 The station is currently operated by Nederlandse Spoorwegen.
 Boxtel is an interchange station for Stoptreinen (trains stopping at every station) in North Brabant.
 There are services meeting in 3 different directions.

-The station was majorly rebuilt from 1998, opening on 29 September 2000 as part of quadrupling of the Eindhoven to Boxtel line with a second island platform added.
+The station was mostly rebuilt from 1998, opening on 29 September 2000 as part of quadrupling of the Eindhoven to Boxtel line with a second island platform added.

 The station lies at the start of the former Boxtel–Wesel railway.

 Destinations

 These are some of the destinations that are possible to reach from Boxtel:

 Tilburg, Eindhoven, Helmond, Deurne and 's-Hertogenbosch.

 The nearest major stations where all trains stop are: